 Check Price on Amazon

 The Spinfisher is an excellent saltwater spinning reel with all the long capacity and drag power you need for big game fish.
 A full metal body and sealed internals make it amazingly resistant to saltwater corrosion.
 For cobia, aim for a 5500 to 6500 series to get the power and line capacity needed.

 The Shimano Spheros is an absolute beast of a saltwater spinning reel.
 The 20000 sizes can handle absolutely anything you’re after with its huge line capacity on heavy braid, 41-pound drag weight, and 41-inch retrieval.

 We’ve discussed that you can use almost anything for cobia bait but some stand out above others.
 Local baits are usually the best, with mullet and large shrimp being extremely popular.
 Live eels and crabs are excellent choices when other baits fail, though they run more expensive than other options.

 Cobia fishing is incredibly rewarding with the adventure of finding and sight casting to big fish that put up a ferocious fight.
-After reading though this guide you should be pretty well-equipped to start targeting these lesser-known but amazing fish on your own.
+After reading through this guide, you should be pretty well-equipped to start targeting these lesser-known but impressive fish on your own.